Merlin Nomad Jacket Review – 800 Miles Later

 L1 armour is found in the shoulders and elbows, accompanied by a Viper Stealth back protector, along with pre-fitted chest protectors.
 That ensemble of armour is rare for a jacket in this price range.

-Merlin and Halley Stevenson together produced a proprietary fabric for the Explorer collection named Cotec.
+Merlin and Halley Stevenson produced a proprietary fabric for the Explorer collection named Cotec.
 It’s made from a combination of 8 oz waxed cotton and Cordura.
 The result is a stronger material with higher abrasion resistance over traditional waxed cotton.

 Ultimately, the jacket is CE Level AA approved, meaning a combination of good ergonomics and safety.
 This rating makes it suitable for all but the most extreme type of riding.